RobinCPC/ros_tutorials/src/ros-I_tutorials/README.md

-## This tutorial is build in ROS kinetic version
+## This tutorial is build in ROS indigo version